 Before we sail on from the flavors of the Greek isles, here’s a protein-packed vegetarian option that calls for quinoa mixed with olives, tomatoes, and feta.
 Get the Greek Quinoa Zucchini Boats recipe.

 Now we’re getting fancy.
-Since this recipe requires the additional step of preparing a sauce, it’s a bit more labor intensive.
-But I imagine that the commingling flavors of peanut, sesame, chili, coriander, garlic, and ginger will reward you for your efforts.
-Get the Thai Tempeh Zucchini Boats with Peanut Sauce recipe.
+Since this vegan recipe requires the additional step of preparing a sauce, it’s a bit more labor intensive.
+But I imagine that the commingling flavors of peanut, coconut milk, and red curry paste will reward you for your efforts.
+Get the Thai Red Curry Zucchini Boats recipe.
+(And for a similar meatless version, try this Thai Tempeh Zucchini Boats with Peanut Sauce recipe.)

 For this vegan recipe, you essentially make a simple cashew cream to cook the quinoa, before spooning it into hollowed-out zucchini halves.
 Sandwich the squash halves together and grill until slightly charred on the outside, and feel free to mix in additional tidbits to the filling.
 Get our Quinoa-Stuffed Grilled Zucchini recipe.